netbox-community/cookiecutter-netbox-plugin/docs/tutorial.md

   After done with your phased development in a feature branch, make a pull request, following instructions at [release checklist](pypi_release_checklist.md), trigger first official release and check result at [PyPI].

+???
+Note
+    Did you find anything in this article confusing?
+Please **Edit this file** and create a pull a request!